2016 World Series: Parks and Recreation portrayal of a 2016 victory

 It’s not like I was only person who thought the Cubs were going to be good.
 [In 2014], every baseball writer in America knew the Cubs were going to be good [in 2016].
 I can’t emphasize enough how little credit I feel like I should take for that prediction.

 Aftermath

 This was the last World Series to have home-field advantage determined by the league winner of the All-Star Game.
-From 2017–present, home-field advantage was determined by better regular season record.
+Since 2017, home-field advantage has been determined by best regular-season record.

-This is the most recent World Series to not feature a team from Texas or California.
-The Houston Astros have won AL pennants in 2017, 2019, 2021 and 2022; the Los Angeles Dodgers won NL pennants in 2017, 2018, 2020, 2024, and 2025; and the Texas Rangers won the AL pennant in 2023.
+This is the most recent World Series not to feature a team from Texas or California.

-In 2024, Amazon Prime spotlighted the 2016 World Series in their documentary series 'Game 7'.
+In February 2024, MLB Network aired a special live commentary of Game 7 with managers Joe Maddon and Terry Francona, and with Bob Costas and Tom Verducci moderating.
+Later that year, Amazon Prime spotlighted the 2016 World Series in their documentary series 'Game 7'.